iravench/ruby_cqrs/README.md

 # RubyCqrs

-A Ruby implementation of CQRS, using event sourcing.
+A Ruby implementation of CQRS, using event sourcing. go wiki cqrs for more information.

 ## Installation